-Its top 10 holdings account for approximately 3.52% of AGGY's total assets under management.
+The top 10 holdings account for about 3.47% of total assets under management.

 Performance and Risk

-The fund has a beta of 0.05 and standard deviation of 3.51% for the trailing three-year period, which makes AGGY a medium choice in this particular space.
-With about 2136 holdings, it effectively diversifies company-specific risk.
+AGGY has a beta of 0.05 and standard deviation of 3.50% for the trailing three-year period, which makes the fund a medium choice in the space.
+With about 2117 holdings, it effectively diversifies company-specific risk.

 To learn more about this product and other ETFs, screen for products that match your investment objectives and read articles on latest developments in the ETF investing universe, please visit Zacks ETF Center .